Lazyjimpressions/ourvidz/docs/10-CHANGELOG.md

 #### **Frontend Updates**
 - Update component imports to use new workspace components
 - Replace legacy state management with useSimplifiedWorkspaceState
-- Update generation calls to use workspace-first flow
+- Update generation calls to use dual-destination flow
 - Implement real-time workspace updates

 #### **Edge Function Updates**